wintercms/docs/backend-users.md

 When checking if a user has a specific permission, the permission settings for that user's role are inherited and then overridden by any permissions applied directly to that user.
 For example, if user **Bob** has role **Genius**, and role **Genius** has the `eat_cake` permission, but **Bob** has the `eat_cake` permission specifically set to deny then **Bob** will not get to `eat_cake`.
 However, if **Bob** has the permission `eat_vegetables` assigned directly to him, but the **Genius** role does not, then **Bob** still gets to `eat_vegetables`.

 Roles (`\Backend\Models\UserRole`) are groupings of permissions with a name and description used to identify the role.
 An Administrator can only have one role assigned to them at once.
 A Role could be assigned to multiple administrators.
-October ships with two system roles by default, `developer` and `publisher`.
+Winter ships with two system roles by default, `developer` and `publisher`.
 Any number of custom roles with their own combinations of permissions can be created and applied to users.

 > **Note:** Any user with the `manage_users` permissions can manage the assignment of roles, but only to other users (not to themselves), and roles can only be created or modified by a superuser.